CentralFloridaAttorney/dataspoon/README.md

 ## Getting Started With dataspoon

 ### dbtool helps you to eat more data
+DBTool provides a simple way to connect to a MySQL database

+# Explanation of what the code does
+ 1) create a database
+ 2) create a table
+ 3) create a row
+ 4) create a column
+ 5) create a value
+ 6) create a key
+ 7) create a link_key
+ 8) create a link_key_value
+ 9) create a key_value
+ 10) create a key_value_pair
+ 11) create a key_value

 DBTool() allows you to create and modify MySQL databases using Python with simple get and put commands.